 - anyone related to you by blood or marriage;

 - someone you are dating or have dated;

-If the person abusing you does not fall into one of these categories, you may be able to get an order of protection against him/her if s/he is stalking you or has sexually assaulted you.
-For an order of protection due to stalking or sexual assault, you can have any relationship with the offender.2
+If the person abusing you does not fall into one of these relationship categories, you may still be able to get an order of protection against him/her if s/he is stalking you or has sexually assaulted you.
+For an order of protection due to stalking or sexual assault, you do not need to have a relationship with the offender.2

-Note: The order of protection can be issued in a Missouri court even if you are in Missouri on a temporary basis as long as the domestic violence has occurred, has been attempted, or has been threatened within the state of Missouri.
-If there was additional domestic violence that happened outside of Missouri, you can include these incidents as a way to demonstrate your need for protection.3
+Note: A court in Missouri can give you an order of protection even if you are only in Missouri temporarily as long as the domestic violence happened, was attempted, or was threatened within the state of Missouri.
+If there were additional incidents of domestic violence that happened outside of Missouri, you can also include these incidents in your petition as a way to show your need for protection.3

 1 MO ST § 455.010(7)

 2 MO ST § 455.010(12)

 Can a minor get an order of protection?

 A minor can get an order of protection but cannot file on his/her own.
 Instead, the minor’s parent, guardian, guardian ad litem, court-appointed special advocate, or juvenile officer would have to file a petition for a child order of protection on the minor child’s behalf.1 A child order of protection is also called an “order of protection for a child.”